djperrone/csc211-fall2021/assignments/ha-01/readme.md

 The formula for calculating the length of a vector is the Pythagorean formula: sqrt(x * x + y * y).

 ## Input
-The input will be 4 integers separated by whitespace.
+The input will be 4 doubles separated by whitespace.
 They will contain the x, y positions of the vectors: x1 y1 x2 y2.

 ## Output
 The output will be a string in the format: